limbo018/Limbo/Readme.md

 ### 4. Customize OPENBLAS options

-* There is a third party OpenBlas required by some other third party packages, such as Csdp and liblinear.
+* There is a third party OpenBLAS required by some other third party packages, such as Csdp and liblinear.
 OPENBLAS option is used to control whether compiling these packages.

 If you do not need these packages, set OPENBLAS=0 (default); otherwise, set OPENBLAS=1.
-The default version of OpenBlas is not very stable for cross platforms, which often results in compiling errors.
+The default version of OpenBLAS is not very stable for cross platforms, which often results in compiling errors.
+OpenBLAS is integrated as a submodule which fetch source code from remote repository, so it is always up-to-date version.
+If you already have OpenBLAS in the directory, simply run "git submodule update" to fetch the latest version in the submodule directory.

 ## Examples